canonical/mir/doc/getting_and_using_mir.md

 Is only supported by miral-shell and its main use is to allow an alternative "tiling" window manager to be selected.

+These options can also be specified in a configuration file.
+For example:

+    $ cat ~/.config/miral-shell.config
+    keymap=gb
+    window-manager=tiling